paulowe/gcp/3.scaling and automation/https-lb-config.md

     sudo update-rc.d apache2 enable
     ```
     - After reset SSH and confirm Apache is running using ```sudo service apache2 status``` command
+    - Make sure your prevent Boot disk deletion setting is enabled and delete VM
+    - Create a custom image from your boot disk (now you can delete the disk)

 - Create an instance template based on the custom image
+        - Managed instance groups offer autoscaling capabilities that allow you to automatically add or remove instances from a managed instance group based on increases or decreases in load.
+Autoscaling helps your applications gracefully handle increases in traffic and reduces cost when the need for resources is lower.
+You just define the autoscaling policy, and the autoscaler performs automatic scaling based on the measured load.

 - Create two managed instance groups
 - Configure an HTTP load balancer with IPv4 and IPv6
 - Stress test an HTTP load balancer